-Balun Designs in collaboration Fair Rite products has developed what we consider to be the best single core 1:1 feedline isolation balun available today.
+Balun Designs, in collaboration with Fair Rite products, has developed what we consider to be the best single core 1:1 feedline isolation balun available today.
 By reviewing the scans shown below you can see what we're referring to.
 Notice how the level of choking impedance ramps up very quickly developing 3100 ohms on 160m and continues at even higher levels across the full HF spectrum.
 This is a very difficult level to achieve and maintain for a single core balun and is truly exceptional.
 Whats more, the transformation, SWR and return loss are near perfect.
 This balun is unique in the marketplace today.